URL redirection

 Search Engine Optimization and URL redirection Search Engine Optimization

-Normally, Search engines use the 301 status code to transfer the page rank from the old URL to the new URL.
-The Javascript redirection return http response status code: 200 OK.
-So Javascript redirection is not search engine friendly redirection and it is better to use some other redirection methods that return status code: 301 Moved Permanently.
-For example, If you want to notify the search engines (SEO) about your URL forwarding, you should add the rel="canonical" meta tag to your website head part because search engines don't analyze javascript to check the redirection.
+In general, search engines typically utilize the 301 status code to transfer the page rank from the old URL to the new URL during redirection.
+However, JavaScript redirections return the HTTP response status code 200 OK, which is not considered search engine friendly.
+As a result, it is advisable to employ alternative redirection methods that yield the status code 301 Moved Permanently.
+For instance, to inform search engines (SEO) about URL forwarding, it is recommended to incorporate the rel="canonical" meta tag within the website's head section.
+This is because search engines do not analyze JavaScript to verify redirections, making the use of the rel="canonical" tag a more SEO-friendly approach.

 When you use 301 redirect, you show to Search Engine that current page is permanently moved to another location.